vocdoni/vocexplorer/readme.md

 In this same `static` directory, run `yarn` to install and compile the required style assets.

 If you want to renew the styles, run `yarn gulp`, or in case you wanna watch for changes, `yarn gulp sass:watch`.
-There's also a gulp task for watching changes in `./frontend` files and regenerating the `main.wasm` file: `yarn gulp go:watch`
+There's also a gulp task for watching changes in `./frontend` files and regenerating the `main.wasm` file: `yarn gulp go:watch`.

 #### 3. Running